1986 FBI Miami shootout: Stakeout and attempted traffic stop

 Of the agents involved, two had Remington 870 shotguns in their vehicles (McNeill and Mireles), three were armed with Smith & Wesson Model 459 9mm semi-automatic pistols (Dove, Grogan, and Risner), and the rest were armed with Smith & Wesson revolvers; two had .357 Magnums and five had .38 Specials.
 Two of the agents had backup .38 Special revolvers (Hanlon and Risner), which they both used during the shootout.

-At around 9:30 a.m., agents Grogan and Dove were staking out a bank at the Barnett Shopping Center when they spotted the Monte Carlo, driven by Matix, and began to follow it after confirming that it was indeed Collazo's vehicle.
-Two other unmarked cars containing Hanlon, Mireles, and Manauzzi joined them, and eventually an attempt was made to conduct a traffic stop after the vehicles turned onto Southwest 82nd Avenue in the then-unincorporated village of Pinecrest.
+At around 9:30 a.m., agents Grogan and Dove were staking out a bank at the Barnett Shopping Center when they spotted the Monte Carlo, driven by Matix, and began to follow it after confirming that it was Collazo's vehicle.
+Two other unmarked cars, driven by Hanlon and Manauzzi, joined them.
+The agents attempted to conduct a traffic stop after the vehicles turned onto Southwest 82nd Avenue in the then-unincorporated village of Pinecrest.

-Grogan pulled alongside the Monte Carlo as it drove south, while Hanlon and Manauzzi in the two other vehicles followed close behind, in an attempt to force Matix to pull over.
-Matix sped up and slammed into Grogan, who drove ahead in order to block the suspects' escape.
-Hanlon then rammed into Matix from behind, causing Matix to lose control of his vehicle, which spun around and was now facing the opposite direction from where the vehicles were driving.
-Hanlon also lost control of his vehicle in the collision and crashed into the wall of a substation located on the opposite side of the street.
-The Monte Carlo, now facing north, attempted to drive away before being rammed by Manauzzi.
-This collision sent the Monte Carlo nose first into a tree in a small parking area in front of a house at 12201 Southwest 82nd Avenue, pinned between a parked Oldsmobile Cutlass on its passenger side and Manauzzi's car on the driver side.
+Grogan pulled ahead of the Monte Carlo as it drove south, while Hanlon moved up alongside in an attempt to force Matix to pull over.
+Matix sped up and began slamming his car against Hanlon's.
+Manauzzi then rammed the Monte Carlo from behind, causing Matix to lose control of the vehicle, which spun around to face the opposite direction of travel.
+Hanlon, meanwhile, had crashed into the wall of a substation due to the damage his car had sustained from the Monte Carlo.

+Now facing north, Matix tried to drive away, but was again rammed by Manauzzi.
+This collision sent the Monte Carlo nose first into a tree in a small parking area at 12201 Southwest 82nd Avenue.
+It was pinned between a parked Oldsmobile Cutlass on its passenger side and Manauzzi's car on the driver side.

-The collisions that forced the suspects off the road caused some unforeseen problems for the agents, as the FBI vehicles sustained damage from the heavier, older car driven by Matix.
-Just prior to ramming the Monte Carlo, Manauzzi had pulled out his service revolver and placed it on the seat in anticipation of a shootout, but the force of the collision flung open his door, and according to reports, his weapon either went flying out the door or was thrown to the floor.
-Hanlon also lost his .357 Magnum service revolver during the initial collision, though he was still able to fight with his Smith & Wesson Model 36 backup weapon.
-The collision also knocked off Grogan's glasses, and there is speculation his vision was so bad that he was unable to see clearly enough to be effective, a claim disputed by the FBI's medical director, who stated that Grogan's vision was "not that bad".
+Prior to ramming the Monte Carlo, Manauzzi had pulled out his service revolver and placed it on the seat in anticipation of a shootout.
+However, the collision had flung open the vehicle's door, and, reportedly, Manauzzi's gun either went flying out the door or was thrown to the floor.
+Hanlon also lost his .357 Magnum service revolver when his vehicle crashed, and had to resort to his Smith & Wesson Model 36 backup weapon.
+In addition, Grogan lost his glasses during this time, and there is speculation that, in the subsequent firefight, his vision may have been impaired enough to limit his aim and accuracy.
+This claim was disputed by the FBI's medical director, who stated that Grogan's vision was "not that bad".